 "Yes.
 He said that he wants to get to know his father," Loki said.

 Thor's smile could have lit up London.
+Then, it faded.
+There were darker things to be handled first.

 Vernon opened the door cautiously, in response to the brisk knocking.
 He had heard the strange noises outside, and devoutly hoped that it wasn't one of… those people.
 Besides, the brat was still at that freak school.
 Vernon hoped he hadn't been expelled.
 After that incident with Marge he quailed at the thought of an angry young wizard in his house looking for twelve years' worth of revenge.
+Then, however, he had received a letter informing him that the freak was safely in the care of his fellow freaks.
+Now, though, and entirely unbeknownst to him, those twelve years of revenge he had been worried about were coming to his door.
+With added interest.

 He opened the door, and his jaw dropped.
 It was none other than Tony Stark, Iron Man.
 Vernon's opinion on heroes was less than flattering due to their freaky powers, though he did concede their uses.
 But Iron Man was an achievement of science, not freakish magic, and a successful businessman to boot, so he was to be admired.
 He was also standing in his suit on the doorstep.
 Well.
 That explained the noises.